PedroCristo/portfolio_project_1/README.md

 -   ### Design
     -   #### Colour Scheme
         -    They are four main colors used, white(#ffffff), a variation of white (#faebd7) an orange tone (#f84f0d) and a black(#111111).
 The white is used to fit the main website background, the black is used for text while the orange represents a color tone that can be seen in the logo, titles and icons.
-The variation of white is used for a the buttons backround when its hovered.
+The variation of white is used for the buttons backround when they are hovered.
     -   #### Typography
          -   The Poppins , sans-serif is used as the main font for the whole website.
          -   The El Messiri, sans-serif is used for the hotels nameÂ´s on the cards.